rulerrobin/Coder-Academy/term1/WK1Notes.md

 #### **Style Tags**

 * CSS Styless are defined between the `<style><style>` tags
-* Color Values should be done through hexcode or rgb.
+* Color Values should be done through hexcode or rgb, however some can use hsl (hue, saturation, lightness)
 * `<link>` tag defines relationship between current doc and external resource
 * There are many different types of tags (use a cheatsheet for what you need)